The tree of happiness flowers and fruits most abundantly for the creative man

 Richard Charles O’Neil (junior) died on the 14th of August 1907, and his wife Elizabetha earlier in 1902.
 They are both buried in the O’Neil Family graveyard at the rear of their home.
 Their cottage survives as a landmark, national monument and museum.

 A drawing (above and below) of Majuba and surrounds.
-O’Neil’s Farm lies in the middle ground, labeled as no. 3 in the top image.
+O’Neil’s Farm lies in the middle ground, labelled as no. 3 in the top image.
 In the image below – O’Neil’s farmstead is visible in the middle ground to the right of the drawing.

 (above and below) Two comparative images of O’Neil’s Cottage and Majuba Mountain.
 The layer of sandstone that lies above the farmstead gives a clue to the naming of the farm ‘Stonewall’.
 The image below is by the well-known Dutch/South African artist Pierneef.
-He painted Majuba Mountain and ‘Stonewall Farm’ but for some reason only known to the artist, decided not to capture the barn but not the cottage.
+He painted Majuba Mountain and ‘Stonewall Farm’ but for some reason only known to the artist, decided to capture the barn but not the cottage.
 In this well-known painting, the artist contrasts the cheery and warm sunlit foreground with the grey and foreboding presence of the mount in the background.

 (above) An artist’s image (1881) of O’Neil’s Cottage showing British and Boer negotiators standing around the cottage in conversation.
 In this image it is apparent that the cottage was originally thatched.
 In latter years the dwelling was roofed in corrugated-iron sheeting.